 We ignore the emotional messages that tell us something is wrong and try toughing it out by distracting ourselves or self-medicating with alcohol, drugs, or self-destructive behaviors.
-We bottle things up in the hope that others won't notice.
-We hope that things will eventually get better on their own.
+We bottle up our problems in the hope that others won't notice.
+We hope that our situation will eventually improve on its own.
 Or we simply give up—telling ourselves this is “just the way we are.”

-The good news is: you don’t have to feel bad.
-There are things you can do that can help you elevate your mood, become more resilient, and enjoy life more.
+The good news is: you don't have to feel bad.
+There are practices you can adopt to elevate your mood, become more resilient, and enjoy life more.
 But just as it requires effort to build and maintain physical health, so it is with mental health.
-We have to work harder these days to ensure good mental health simply because we do so many things that can take a toll on our emotional well-being.
+We have to work harder these days to ensure strong mental health, simply because there are so many ways that life takes a toll on our emotional well-being.

 In some societies, mental and emotional issues are seen as less legitimate than physical issues.
 They're seen as a sign of weakness or somehow as being our own fault.

 Some people mistakenly see mental health problems as something we should know how to “snap out of.”
 Men, especially, would often rather bottle up their feelings than seek help.

-- In the modern age, we’re obsessed by seeking simple answers to complex problems.
+- In the modern age, we’re obsessed with seeking simple answers to complex problems.
 We look for connection with others by compulsively checking social media instead of reaching out to people in the real world; to boost our mood and ease depression we take a pill, rather than address the underlying issues.